This article is part of my universal basic mittens pattern.

 Now continue in a similar manner and increase 8 stitches evenly every other round until you reach your desired width.
 The mitten gets easily too wide if you increase 8 stitches every round so on the last round, you can increase also only 2 or 4 stitches.

 In the table below are listed the typical stitch counts for mittens.
-Number of stitches depends on your hand size and knitting gauge so your stitch count may be outside the range but the table should give you a rough idea.
+The number of stitches depends on your hand size and knitting gauge so your stitch count may be outside the range but the table should give you a rough idea.

 Typical stitch counts for mittens: